dxc-technology/halstack-style-guide/guidelines/components/header/README.md

 ## Usage

-- Try to avoid to place a large number of items inside the content area.
+* Try to avoid to place a large number of items inside the content area
-- Avoid increasing the header height.
+* Avoid increasing the header height
+* Halstack components placed as a children should follow their respective guidelines

 ## Variants